dawaltconley/classical-chinese-flashcards/README.md

 wrote it to help myself learn the material and I hope it will assist others in doing the same.

-Lesson numbers in the app's settings correspond to the lessons of the book.
-I am updating the vocab as I work through it.
+## Filtering

+You can filter vocabulary using the "Filters" drawer at the bottom of the screen.
+Flashcards will be included if they match _any_ selected filter in _all_ filter categories (lessons, types, etc.).
+Lesson numbers correspond to the lessons of the book.

+"Apply Filters" will apply updated filters to the remaining words without changing your progress.
+"Reset Cards" will clear your progress and apply updated filters to a fresh set of characters.

 ## Contributing